tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 - Docker
   - How I actually use it.
   - Ansible + docker how I both build and deploy with Ansible.
+- systemd versus upstart
+- See ~/bin/docker-tips and make that into a blog post